glyphr-studio/Glyphr-Studio-2-Help/docs/tutorial/index.md

 ### Some Notes
 - **Imported shapes are positioned far away from the origin?** On the **Settings** page **App** tab, toward the bottom there is an option called **Move shapes when drag+dropping an SVG file**.
 If your imported shapes are positioned oddly, this option will move the shapes back to `0,0` after they are imported.
 - **Winding is important**, that is the direction, either clockwise or counterclockwise, that your path travels.
 In graphic design, path winding is not important.
 But in typeface design, paths with different winding 'cut out' each other, or appear transparent in the regions where they overlap.
 Compound shapes should import to Glyphr Studio as paths with different winding - but if some shapes seem like they should have transparent regions but don't, go check that path's winding.
 In Glyphr Studio the **winding** attribute is on the **Path** card for the selected shape.
+- For each character, remember to add **Advance Width**, or update the **Side Bearings**.
+These are crucial properties for a character in a font (how much horizontal space it takes up) but your graphic design program has no concept of it.
+If you use the Live Preview tool in Glyphr Studio, or export and install your font and all the characters are just stacking on top of each other, then the Advance Width was probably left at zero.

 # Thank you!